Professors Brownstein, Joo Elected to American Law Institute

 UC Davis School of Law has among the highest proportion of American Law Institute (ALI) members on its faculty of any law school in the United States, and their membership in this prestigious law reform organization is only one indicator of the UC Davis Law faculty's involvement in cutting-edge legal research and the most pressing legal and social issues of our times.

-The UC Davis law faculty includes ALI members Dean Kevin R. Johnson, Associate Dean Vikram Amar, and Professors Ashutosh Bhagwat, Andrea Bjorklund, Carol S. Bruch, Gabriel "Jack" Chin, Joel C. Dobris, Floyd F. Feeney, Daniel W. Fessler, Angela P. Harris, Robert W. Hillman, John B. Oakley, Edward H. Rabin, Leticia Saucedo, Daniel L. Simmons, Bruce A. Wolk, and Richard C. Wydick.
+The UC Davis law faculty includes ALI members Dean Kevin R. Johnson, Associate Dean Vikram Amar, and Professors Ashutosh Bhagwat, Andrea Bjorklund, Carol S. Bruch, Gabriel "Jack" Chin, Joel C. Dobris, Floyd F. Feeney, Daniel W. Fessler, Robert W. Hillman, John B. Oakley, Edward H. Rabin, Leticia Saucedo, Daniel L. Simmons, Bruce A. Wolk, and Richard C. Wydick.

 Professor Brownstein, a nationally recognized Constitutional Law scholar, teaches Constitutional Law, Law and Religion, and Torts.
 He holds the Boochever and Bird Endowed Chair for the Study and Teaching of Freedom and Equality.